mvaal/upgrade-takehome/design/Design.md

 * In general, the system should be able to handle large volume of requests for getting the campsite availability
 * There are no restrictions on how reservations are stored as long as system constraints are not violated.

+### Assumptions
+* Users can book multiple times

 ## Database
 ![Class Diagram](./ClassDiagram.drawio.svg "Class Diagram")

+## Design Decisions
+### High Scalability
+To support high scalability, the application should scale horizontally and not just vertically.
+This also means that concurrency issues should be solved outside the JVM instead of locks in the code.
+Concurrency will be handled by the database using transactions and unique keys.

+Uniqueness will be enforced by
+* Reservation Date - Must be unique
+* Camper email - Must be unique